The Way I See It: Background

 After independently releasing his second studio album Ray Ray in 2004, Raphael Saadiq continued working as a producer, composer, and instrumentalist on other recording artists' music.
 He was introduced to audio engineer Charles Brungardt through production and songwriting team Jake and the Phatman, who had worked on Ray Ray.
 Brungardt interned at Blakeslee Recording Company, Saadiq's North Hollywood recording studio, and eventually became his principal sonic partner on projects.
 The two shared a fascination with historic recording techniques and equipment.
-They also studied the 2006 book Recording the Beatles together and had an interest in the knowledge of recording gear by engineers and technicians for English rock band the Beatles.
+They also studied the 2006 book Recording the Beatles together and had an interest in the knowledge of recording gear by engineers and technicians for the English rock band the Beatles.
 Brungardt increased his engineering output, and in 2007, Saadiq enlisted him to engineer and mix English singer Joss Stone's studio album Introducing Joss Stone, which Saadiq produced.

 While vacationing in the Bahamas and Costa Rica in 2008, Saadiq observed people there listening to classic soul music and was inspired to pursue it as a musical direction for his next album.
 He recounted the experience in an interview for Blues & Soul, saying that "I was like 'Wow, maybe I should tap into this vibe, because it's actually what I LOVE!' ...
 I realised that, though you can hear it in many of the records I've done throughout my career, I'd never paid 100% attention to going in that direction before.
 So the difference this time is that I took a more focused route."
 As a part of Tony!
 Toni!
 Toné! during the late 1980s and 1990s, Saadiq had incorporated influences from the music of Motown in his songwriting for the group.
 Before recording The Way I See It, Saadiq signed to Columbia Records.
 Label executive Rick Rubin visited Saadiq's home studio and was impressed by his material there.
 He said of Rubin's visit and advice to him as a solo artist, "He told me to never box myself in.
 I just have to be myself.
 You've got to follow your own path.
 I've always gone down the road less traveled, but now I do it even more aggressively."